MedicalPatchNet: A Patch-Based Self-Explainable AI Architecture for Chest X-ray Classification: Material and Methods

-We trained MedicalPatchNet as well as EfficientNet-B0 using the CheXpert dataset \cite{Irvin2019Chexpert}, labeled by the VisualCheXpert labeler \cite{Jain2021VisualCheXbert}.
+Our study is based on the CheXpert dataset \cite{Irvin2019Chexpert}, labeled by the VisualCheXpert tool \cite{Jain2021VisualCheXbert}, which provides the large-scale chest X-ray material and image-level annotations used throughout our experiments.
 The training dataset comprised 223,414 chest X-rays from 64,540 patients, each labeled with binary classifications across $C = 14$ distinct classes.
+The CheXpert label set includes No Finding, Lung Opacity, Lung Lesion, Edema, Consolidation, Pneumonia, Atelectasis, Pneumothorax, Pleural Effusion, Pleural Other, Cardiomegaly, Enlarged Cardiomediastinum, Fracture, and Support Devices.
+All radiographs were preprocessed once before training by cropping them to a square field of view and isotropically resizing them to $1024 \times 1024$ pixels.
+For all experiments, we used the image-level labels provided by the VisualCheXpert \cite{Jain2021VisualCheXbert} tool.
 Of these training images, 191,027 have a frontal projection, while 32,387 are lateral views.
 The frontal and lateral views are not combined or used together but are treated as two separate images for both training and evaluation.
 To evaluate how effectively the methods can localize pathologies, we use the CheXlocalize dataset \cite{Saporta2022CheXlocalize}, which consists of a validation set comprising 234 chest X-rays from 200 patients and a test set containing 668 chest X-rays from 500 patients.
 These images are distinct from the CheXpert training data; they correspond to CheXpert validation and test sets enhanced with segmentation masks annotated by radiologists.
-Figure \ref{fig:metricsOverview} illustrates the training and evaluation workflow.
+For 10 of the 14 CheXpert labels (Lung Opacity, Atelectasis, Cardiomegaly, Consolidation, Edema, Enlarged Cardiomediastinum, Lung Lesion, Pleural Effusion, Pneumothorax, and Support Devices), CheXlocalize provides pixel-wise segmentation masks, which we later use to quantify localization performance.